prgcont/workshop-k8s/lesson-1/README.md

 ### Nginx-Ingress and Defaultbackend

-Apply the following YAMl file to acivate defaultbackend and nginx-ingress-controller:
+You can just run ``minkube addon enable ingress`` or apply the following YAML file to acivate defaultbackend and nginx-ingress-controller:

 ```YAML
 apiVersion: v1